I knew at Christmas that Leicester would win title, says Ranieri

 Ranieri was in Rome on Monday to visit his 96-year-old mother, before flying back to England in time to watch Tottenham Hotspur's match against Chelsea on television.

-Tottenham's failure to win handed the Premier League title to Leicester with two games to spare [nL3N17Z3TK].
+Tottenham's failure to win handed the Premier League title to Leicester with two games to spare.

 The surprise success was lauded throughout the world, with FIFA president Gianni Infantino saying: "It's one of these beautiful football stories that only football can write, nobody would have believed possible at the beginning of the season.
 This is the magic of football."